 At Simple Analytics, we never sample your data and always show you the actual traffic coming to your website.
 We believe in giving you the most accurate data while preserving the privacy of your users.

 Cloudflare Web Analytics only collects and stores data for six months.
 Previously this was only seven days.
 We believe this also has to do with the costs of maintaining servers.
-Cloudflare Web Analytics is a free product, but servers and maintenance can become expensive.
-As this is not their core product, we expect that they want to keep the costs down.
+Cloudflare Web Analytics is free, but servers and maintenance can become expensive.
+As this is not their core product, we expect they want to keep the costs down.

-However, this is a severe drawback.
-Most organizations want to measure their analytics over longer periods to see which direction their traffic is heading on specific pages.
+This is a severe drawback.
+Most organizations want to measure their analytics over longer periods.
+This is impossible with Cloudflare Web Analytics.

 At Simple Analytics, we store your data indefinitely (or for as long as you want).
 It is possible to measure your page views over yearly periods.
 There is no cap.